 The Cape Cod towns Orleans, Brewster, Harwich and Chatham are located in the Lower Cape.
-It’s also in the Lower Cape area you find the charming spots Long Pond and Nickerson State Park.
+It’s also in the Lower Cape area that you find the charming spots Long Pond and Nickerson State Park.

 Orleans is the town closest to the Outer Cape and a great choice for where to stay on Cape Cod if you can’t decide between Outer Cape or Lower Cape.
 The town sits right at Cape Cod National Seashore and gives you access to both Cape Cod Bay and the Atlantic side.

 On the southeastern tip of Cape Cod, also known as the elbow of the peninsula, the quaint town Chatham sits.
-Out there among the peaceful and beautiful scenery you really feel like you’re at exactly the right place.
+Out there, among the peaceful and beautiful scenery, you really feel like you’re at exactly the right place.

 Mid Cape, MA – A central location with best Nantucket access

 Mid Cape is the second Cape Cod area when you come from the mainland.
 It’s a great option for where to stay in Cape Cod if you want both a central location on the peninsula and good access to ferries.

 In Mid Cape you find the towns Dennis, Yarmouth and Barnstable.
 All three of them have coastlines on both Cape Cod Bay and Nantucket Sound.
 Mid Cape is also the area where you find the quickest ferry connection to Nantucket Island.

 Dennis and Yarmouth are two great options for where to stay in Cape Cod.
 In both towns you find beautiful beaches to enjoy.
 They are known as some of the most convenient and nicest towns to stay in Cape Cod for families.